 In 1965, the Times newspaper published a letter that prompted a deluge of responses from both the public and mental health professionals.
 Signed by eminent academics, care professionals and public figures, including the economist Brian Abel-Smith and the campaigner Barbara Robb, the letter was short and to the point.
-In just three paragraphs it drew attention to the shocking treatment to which older patients in some mental hospitals were being subjected and announced the launch of a national investigation into the abuse of geriatric patients living in institutions (Robb: 1967).
+In just three paragraphs it drew attention to the shocking treatment to which older patients in some mental hospitals were being subjected and announced the launch of a national investigation into the abuse of ‘geriatric’ patients living in institutions.

 Two years later, a nursing assistant approached the News of the World to complain about the ill treatment of patients at Ely Hospital in Cardiff.
-His action led to the first of 18 major inquiries into the abuse of patients that were to be conducted from the late 1960s through to the early ‘80s.
+His action led to a raft of inquiries into the abuse of patients from the late 1960s to the early ’80s.

 The inquiry conclusions focused primarily on administrative and management failures such as a lack of resources, low staff morale, poor leadership and communication, rigid hierarchies, and professional isolation.
 Bolstered by growing activism around civil and patient rights, the inquiries did bring about change: nurse recruitment, training and practices improved; management structures were reorganized to facilitate greater accountability and transparency.

-Clearly, lessons still need to be learned.
-Historians are beginning to make important contributions that directly address these pressing social issues.
-This means understanding not only what happened, but how and why within specific historical contexts.
-What were staff thinking and feeling about people in their care?
+Historians are beginning to examine not only what happened in the past, but how and why certain events took place at particular periods in time.
+What were staff attitudes towards the people in their care?
+What was the meaning of ‘care’?
 How did cultural and psychological mechanisms allow acts of harm to remain ‘unnoticed’ and normalized within the system?

-For the ‘Cultures of Harm’ project, funded by the Wellcome Trust, I will return to the extensive documentation generated by abuse inquiries that took place during the 1970s.
-My main focus will be on those relating to the Whittingham Hospital in Lancashire and South Ockendon Hospital in East London, both of which concern people who were in need of long-term care particularly older people and those with intellectual disabilities.
-A close analysis of these records, including thousands of pages of interview transcripts and witness testimonies, will reveal a deeper understanding of the prevailing belief systems, attitudes and practices that gave rise to and perpetuated abusive behaviours.
+For the ‘Cultures of Harm’ project, funded by the Wellcome Trust, I return to the extensive documentation generated by abuse inquiries that took place during the 1970s.
+My main focus is on the Whittingham Hospital in Lancashire, which concerns mainly older people who were in need of long-term care.
+A close analysis of these records, including interview transcripts and witness testimonies, reveals a deeper understanding of the prevailing belief systems, attitudes and practices that gave rise to and perpetuated abusive behaviours.

 A history of harm in institutions of care

 In his 1984 analysis of the major hospital inquiries, the sociologist John Martin suggested that many of the medical and nursing staff interviewed did not fully understand what was expected of them in terms of providing care.
-This project will delve deeper.
-Using the latest Computer Assisted Qualitative Data Analysis Software (CAQDAS) software, I will uncover the values and belief systems that people held and subsequently articulated through their actions and in-actions.
+How, then, did they conceptualise care?
+This project will uncover the values and belief systems that people held and subsequently articulated through their actions and in-actions.

 How, I will ask, did these belief systems emerge within specific contexts that revolved around the changing meanings of ‘harm’ and ‘care’, particularly during the period immediately following the Second World War?
 What, for example, were staff attitudes towards pain?
 Martin attributed some particularly cruel incidents to an assumption by staff that their ‘victims do not really understand, or feel, and therefore do not suffer’ (Martin: 1984, 101).
-In 1954, T. A. Couston published his article ‘Indifference to Pain in Low-Grade Mental Defectives’ where he provided case studies to demonstrate how people with ‘mental deficiencies’ showed an ‘absence of pain where pain would normally be expected’.
 Indeed, ideas around the degree to which certain groups of people are believed to be sentient have shifted since the eighteenth century, raising important questions about what it has meant to be human over different junctures in time.

 Underlying belief systems